 Sliding Sheets can also be extremely beneficial to carers as they can help reduce physical strain on the caregivers when turning and moving those they care for in bed.
 This can help prevent injuries.
 Using Sliding Sheets can save time.
 They may help reduce the number of carers needed to move and turn a patient.

 Sliding Sheets System

-There are two main components to the Sliding Sheet system, Base Sheets and Draw Sheets.
-Base Sheets can be used alone to aid in side to side movement and increased mobility in bed.
+There are two main components to the Slide Sheet system, Base Sheets and Draw Sheets.
+Base Sheets can be used alone to aid in side-to-side movement and increased mobility in bed.
 Draw Sheets are used alongside Base Sheets to make assisted movement easier